chrisgrieser/nvim-rip-substitute/README.md

 ```

 ## Advanced
+**Remember prefill**
+The function `require("rip-substitute").rememberCursorWord()` can be used to
+save the word under the cursor for the next time `rip-substitute` is called.
+(This will override any other prefill for that run.)

+One use case for this is to set a prefill for when you intend to run substitute
+with a range, since calling `rip-substitute` in visual line is not able to pick
+up a prefill.

+**Filetype**
+The popup window uses the filetype `rip-substitute`.
+This can be useful, for
+instance, to disable auto-pairing plugins in the popup window.

 **`autoBraceSimpleCaptureGroups`**
 A gotcha of `ripgrep`'s regex syntax is that it treats `$1a` as the named
 capture group "1a" and *not* as the first capture group followed by the